MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 |Parameters|Collection(Common.NameValuePair)|No|The name and value for all parameters that were used with the cmdlet that is identified in the Operations property.|
 |ModifiedProperties|Collection(Common.ModifiedProperty)|No|The property includes the name of the property that was modified, the new value of the modified property, and the previous value of the modified object.|

-## Microsoft Sentinel data lake schema
+## Microsoft Sentinel data lake and graph schema

-The audit records for events related to Microsoft Sentinel data lake operations use this schema (in addition to the [Common schema](#common-schema)).
+The audit records for events related to Microsoft Sentinel data lake and graphoperations use this schema (in addition to the [Common schema](#common-schema)).
 For details on how you can search for the audit logs from the compliance portal, see [Audit log activities](/microsoft-365/compliance/audit-log-activities).

 ### SentinelNotebookOnLake